Dor12k/Computer-Vision-OpenCV/README.md

-# In this project: OpenCV - Real-time Processing with Webcam in python
+# Project in OpenCV: Real-time Processing with Webcam in python